“Wherever you are is the entry point” – Kabir

-Take time to reflect, or to write down in a journal, all of the small things that happened to you today that you appreciated and felt gratitude toward.
+Take time to reflect on, or to write down in a journal, all of the small things that happened to you today that you appreciated and felt gratitude toward.

 The items can be relatively small in importance (e.g., “My co-worker complimented me on my presentation at work”) or relatively large (e.g., “I have a new job I love”).

 What we focus on grows.
-So take notice of the simple joys and victories and notice how more of these types of moments flourish in your life.
+So take note of the simple joys and victories and notice how more of these types of moments flourish in your life.

 Having a mindfulness practice means being open to and aware of what is already working.